waveaccounting/data-take-home-assignment/README.md

 dbt seed
 ```

-Those will be materialized in the main schema in the database, e.g `main.transaction_termination_reasons_seed`.
-Note you may need to remove the 'stg_shipment_customers.sql' file from the models/stg directory.
+The seed files will be materialized in the main schema in the duck db database and you can query them as tables.

 ### Optional - Working with other databases